tclarkec/gamergrove/journals/kyle_hodges.md

 ### February 9, 2024

-Today I worked on:
+Today I worked on: Removing all error statements from the console and adjusted styling for search results page.
+Readme updated

-Today I learned:
+Today I learned: How to set a token as null if someone isn't logged in.